ITensor/website/docs/formulas/extractdense.md

 1. Using `applyFunc` to apply a function to T's storage
 2. Using the `doTask` system to create functions "dynamically overloaded" on T's storage type

+_Note_: when working with the internal storage of an ITensor or IQTensor, it is important to remember that the true elements of an ITensor are defined by the product of its scale factor (accessible via the `.scale()` method) with one of the elements in the storage.

 ## Using applyFunc

 It is simple to extract the data as a `std::vector<Real>` using the function